rajeevrocker7/RNApiManager/README.md

     MVP kinda Pattern in Screens for Models, API result etc via redux, react-redux

 API Loader:
     Single loader for all API Calls in every Screen, rather than managing component loader state in every component in Application.

+OnOffNetNotice:
+    Component under ApiManager which checks for internet connection and shows a View respectively.

-# Working GIF:
+# Sample
    ![](https://media.giphy.com/media/623P3cpqyWw2UTgfEB/giphy.gif)

+# Note
+This repo is still under construction.
+Will be improved.